dreyus95/Mozgalo/README.md

 Project code implementation for Mozgalo Contest App will be in this repository.

-All rights reserved.
-FerKani
+All rights reserved © FerKani
-Josip Silović